 What are our doings doing?

 I work with practices of social reflexivity.
 This is the work of examining together what our words and deeds are shaping, as people participate in founding and sustaining communities, projects and enterprises intended to foster social change.
 The kind of social reflexivity I am interested in is essentially phenomenological: it involves attending carefully to striking scenes and experiences as they occur; narrating as precisely and evocatively as possible what appears to be happening there.
-It involves listening for what such acts of narrating - such saying and showing - discloses to ourselves and others - how it re-configures the meaning of the scenes we are in.
-It also involves exploring next moves that this new seeing/understanding opens up; and the work of making public the fruits of such inquiry in ways that strike others in many different circumstances.
+It involves listening for what such acts of narrating - such saying and showing - discloses to ourselves and others.
+How it re-configures the meaning of both the scenes we are in and many scenes of our own past and a more collective past - revealing the influence of all we remember and forget, on our current ways of seeing/understanding.
+How does this open up new moves?
+And how can we make public the fruits of such inquiring work in ways that strike others in many different circumstances to find also new next moves there?

 Examples of this work include: